Brian-Kimutai/AMR-Bioinformatics-Assingments/Git On The Command line Assingment/Assignment 001.md

      cd Working-with-Git/Only-Alkanes/
      ```

-   - In put the commamnd ``git clone`` , paste the URL you copied earlier, and press “enter” to create your local clone.
+   - In put the command ``git clone`` , paste the URL you copied earlier, and press “enter” to create your local clone.
    - i.e
      ```
      git clone https://github.com/Brian-Kimutai/Only-Alkanes